History of in vitro fertilisation: Early babies

-Steptoe and Robert Edwards started collaborating in human IVF research in 1968.
+Steptoe, Edwards and Purdy started collaborating in human IVF research in 1968.
 In 1977, Steptoe and Edwards successfully carried out a pioneering conception which resulted in the birth of the world's first baby to be conceived by IVF, Louise Brown, on 25 July 1978 in Oldham General Hospital, Greater Manchester, UK.
+Her younger sister, Natalie Brown, was the first person conceived with IVF to have children of her own, in 1999.

-In October 1978, it was reported that Subash Mukhopadhyay, a physician from Kolkata, India was performing experiments on his own with primitive instruments and a household refrigerator and this resulted in a test tube baby, later named as "Durga" (alias Kanupriya Agarwal) who was born on 3 October 1978.
+In October 1978, it was reported that Subash Mukhopadhyay, a physician from Hazaribagh, India was performing experiments on his own with primitive instruments and a household refrigerator and this resulted in a test tube baby, later named as "Durga" (alias Kanupriya Agarwal) who was born on 3 October 1978.
 However, state authorities prevented him from presenting his work at scientific conferences and, in the absence of scientific evidence, his work is not recognised by the international scientific community.
 These days, however, Mukhopadhyay's contribution is acknowledged in works dealing with the subject.

 Steptoe and Edwards were responsible for the world's first confirmed boy conceived by IVF, Alastair Montgomery, born on 14 January 1979 in Glasgow.
 A team led by Ian Johnston and Alex Lopata were responsible for Australia's first baby conceived by IVF, Candice Reed, born on 23 June 1980 in Melbourne.